 3 Easy Fixes to Stop Stardew Valley From Crashing (PC)

-These fixes only applies to the PC versions of the game!
+These fixes only apply to the PC versions of the game!

 These fixes have been tested on Windows 7 Home Basic.
 Other alternatives may apply to different operating systems.